Master of Arts in Art - Studio Art

 Requirements (45 units)

-The Master of Arts in Art, Studio Art is designed to provide opportunities for further study in one or more of the studio areas within the department.
+The Master of Arts - Studio Art is designed to provide opportunities for further study in one or more of the studio areas within the department.
 The objectives of the program are to foster the artistic growth and competence of the individual, to provide the preparation for a professional career in the visual arts, and to provide a basis for further graduate study in the field.

 Admission to the Program